Dich0tomy/Weepin/README.md

 2. Why C++?

+- it's the language I know the best,
-Because it's fast if used correctly, it's the language I know the best and with enough knowledge is still a viable language for new projects.
+- it's fast if used correctly,
+- with enough knowledge it's still a viable language for new projects

 3. Rewrite it in *